creekdrops/svelte-pocketbase/README.md

 - `FullList`
 - `FirstListItem`

 Every data retrieval component receives a `collection` prop, and an optional `query` prop that can be used to sort and filter the results.
-Each component also contains an `error` slot that can be used to notify the user.
+Each component also contains an `error` slot that can be used to notify the user if something went wrong.

 ## Retrieving Data